Goestoso/Python/README.md

 <h3>🩺 Exception block</h3>

-→ `try-except:` is used to catch and handle exceptions.
+→ `try-except:` is used to catch and handle specific or generic exceptions.

 - It allows monitoring a block of code using `try` and catching possible exceptions using `except`.
 - `as:` to assign the textual output of the exception, the keyword as (alias) is used and, by convention, the letter `e`.